Mainstream media - refusing to publish the most newsworthy story in Canada in years

 She implies the selfish, wealthy owners of the Canadian media are selectively publishing what is to their advantage, not what is newsworthy.

-Award-winning John Miller was professor of journalism at Ryerson University for 23 years.
+Award-winning John Miller was a Professor of Journalism at Ryerson University (now TMU) for 23 years.
 For 10 years he was Chair of the School of Journalism, Canada’s top-ranked journalism school.
-Before Ryerson, he was managing editor of The Toronto Star.
+Before Ryerson, he was managing editor at The Toronto Star.
 He feels the current Canadian media is

 “cannibalistic...They’re chewing away bone marrow of their own properties in order to make them a profit, so the whole public service aspect of journalism has sort of taken a back seat…the overall quality of journalism has been lost.”